Grants and Incentives

 The Montana Early Childhood Apprenticeship Program (MECAP) – Get a mentor and financial stipend to support your on-the-job training in an early childhood program while you are pursuing core college coursework.
 The mentor receives a stipend as does the host program.
 The result is that an apprentice learns both the theoretical and practical aspects of the job, earns a Child Care Development Specialist Certificate from the Department of Labor and Industry, and achieves Level 4 on the Montana Practitioner Registry.
 Receiving an apprentice stipend does not disqualify participants from receiving other quality program incentives.
 Learn more about the apprentice program.

-The remaining Mini Grant funding allocation for Missoula, Mineral and Ravalli Counties is $14,795.
-Please submit grant requests by April 17, 2017.
+The remaining Mini Grant funding allocation for Missoula, Mineral and Ravalli counties is $5,795.98.
+Please submit grant requests by June 15, 2017.
 CCR’s Mini Grant Committee will make grant decisions within 30 days.
-Additional grant deadlines, if necessary, will be announced here.
+This will be your last opportunity to request mini grant funding during the funding cycle.

 As always, this funding is intended to support child care providers not currently participating in the STARS to Quality program.
 The funding is to be used to support efforts to meet licensing regulations, as well as other identified needs that may be defined by the child care provider and approved by CCR’s Mini Grant Committee.
 More details can be found at the link below.